Living and Dying

 A character who has slipped to rank value 0 Fortitude (or Willpower) has a longer road ahead, however.
-Even if rescued at the last minute by some agency or another, such characters are at risk of suffering permanent disabilities.
+Even if rescued at the last minute by some agency, such characters are at risk of suffering permanent disabilities.
 When this occurs, the character must pass an ACT roll on each trait and power they possess, the failure of which indicates that the rank value in question has suffered a significant decrease.

 This loss comes in the form of a -1 RS applied, permanently, to that trait or power.
 This is indicative of permanent damage suffered by a character's near-death experience.
 Barring healing powers or equipment, the only way to resume the normal operation of such lost rank values is through the standard advancement process - representing difficult therapy to ultimately get over one's severe injuries.

-If one's Fortitude is disabled in this fashion, the character won't suffer the -2 RS penalty indicated above - their disability is penalty enough.
+If one's Fortitude is permanently disabled in this fashion, the character won't suffer the -2 RS penalty indicated above - their disability is penalty enough.